Vision and Sports Training in Manlius and Syracuse, NY

 • Inconsistent performance

-• Inability to wear habitual vision correction for sports
+• Failure to wear habitual vision correction for sports

 • Little or no improvement with practice